-Craig is an international bestselling author with over nearly thirty titles to his credit, including the Free Trader Series (scifi), the Cygnus Space Opera series, the End Times Alaska series, and the Rick Banik Thrillers.
+Craig is an international bestselling author with over thirty titles to his credit, including the Free Trader Series (scifi), the Cygnus Space Opera series, the End Times Alaska series, and the Rick Banik Thrillers.

 Craig is also co-writing the Terry Henry Walton Chronicles with Michael Anderle.

 |Posted on August 13, 2017 at 7:45 AM||comments (0)|